DworkinLab/VirtualMorphoMeetup/projections/VirtualMorphMeet_July1_2020_projections.md

 - For purposes of time (and not wanting to write or speak more) I will leave it here.
 - However we can discuss other issues like using discriminant functions as a form of a project but scaled differently (by the inverse of the pooled covariance matrix).
 This can be MORE useful for classification purposes, but it has some issues that need to be considered (squishing effects, how to invert the covariance matrix of landmarks (generalized inverse, bending/regularizing the covariance matrix)).
 - A highly related issue is for important evolutionary quantities like selection gradients.
 We can discuss this too.

+## Notes for ID to improve this.
+- several R libraries to help make figures and interactive graphics matlib and LearnGeom